GsDevKit/ServiceVM/README.md

 ].
 ```

-##Basic Debug/Development Scenario
-##Remote Breakpoints
-Since this project involves two independent GemStone vms, it is a good opportunity
-to use [remote breakpoints][41].
-With remote breakpoints you can set a breakpoint
-in your development environment ([tODE][43] or [GemTools][42]) and the breakpoint
-will be set in each of the gems launched by
-[the startSmalltalkServer shell script][44].
-When a breakpoint is encountered in
-one of the server gems, a continuation is snapped off and added to the Object Log,
-then the process is resumed.

 ## ServiceVM Development Support for tODE
 If you are using tODE, there are several utiltiy scripts available in
 the `/home/serviceVM` directory: